PixelGuys/Cubyz/README.md

 ## About
 - [Cristea Andrei Flavian](https://github.com/CristeaAndreiFlavian), [zenith391](https://github.com/zenith391) and [IntegratedQuantum](https://github.com/IntegratedQuantum) who all contributed to the game and made everything possible!
 - The development started on August 22, 2018.
-Soon we'll be able to say: "Happy 1st birthday Cubyz!"
+Cubyz is already 1 year old!
 - Cubyz haves [Jungle Engine](https://github.com/zenith391/Jungle-Engine) under the hood!
 - This game is under BSD-3-Clause license for more details please check the [LICENSE](https://github.com/PixelGuys/Cubz/blob/master/LICENSE) file.
-- We can discuss and speak about Cubyz on the [discord](https://discord.gg/XtqCRRG) server.
+- You can receive announcements about Cubyz on [discord](https://discord.gg/XtqCRRG) server.
-<iframe src="https://discordapp.com/widget?id=443805812390100992&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>

 ### Donations
 If you'd like to donate, first thanks you, second, it will only serve for servers and some other things.
 And third, here if you really want, the [donation link](https://www.paypal.me/thxforthedonationbud)